mike-tradetracker/htmlcssstartproject/README.md

 # HTMLandCSSStartProject

-To start this project you need to have node installed, and run `npm start` to begin.
+To start this project you need to have node and NPM installed, and run `npm install`.
+After npm install run `gulp` to run the gulp default tasks.
+Use `gulp build` to run the gulp production tasks.